deltacasttv/overlay-from-live-content/technical_details.md

 period_of_the_signal = 16.67 ms
 ```
 leads to a latency of 4 frames, since `1 + ((9 + 12 + 14) / 16.67)=3.1`, rounded up and giving `4`.

+Due to the nature of the synchronisation between the RX and TX threads, a latency of more than 4 frames is impossible to achieve.
+We would need to parallelize the processing of the buffers which is something currently not supported.